 Shop around with several lenders

 Comparing rates and terms with multiple lenders gives you confidence that you’re choosing the best loan for your needs.
-Plus, not all lenders offer the same types of mortgages or allow down payment assistance programs, so it’s a good idea to find out all of your options.
+Plus, not all lenders offer the same products such as down payment assistance programs or jumbo loans, so it’s a good idea to find out all of your options.

 Asking for multiple quotes also gives you a glimpse into each company and whether you’d want to work with them.
 Do they respond quickly to your questions?
 Are they patient and helpful?
-What’s their track record closing loans for borrowers who are similar to you?
 Learning a bit about each lender will give you confidence that you’ve picked the right one.

 Related reading: Ask a Lender: What’s Your Average Mortgage Closing Time?